kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/README.md

 The Bubble-Logger is an Arduino device (ESP32) there monitor your fermentation by sound in regards of yeast activity though motioning CO2 blops pr. minute (BPM).
 Furthermore it repeats the TILT data of gravity and temperature though Bluetooth connection and hence display this information into Ubidots, Brewersfriend  or Brewfather.
 Last, and unique, it can also control a heating-argent and cooler based on the temeprature reading of the TILT every 2 min.

-The software can though the "Sum BLOPS(pt)/L" be used to give an indicative rG (reduction in gravity) estimate by polynomial approach based on the use of same S-airlock, same calibrated sensor, known amount of wort,  and 4-4.5ml water in airlock!
-In this way the Bubble-Logger emulated a PLAATO.
-For more details see below!

 Hence, this project measure/do:

-1. Measure the activity of the yeast as CO2 escape the fermenter by a digital sound detector giving blops pr. min (BPM) and Sum BLOP(pt)/L).
-The Sum BLOP(pt)/L is the sum of Blops corrected for prressure and wort temperature impact on the bubbling rate and as it is corrected for brew size too, it is hence a comparable number from brew to brew (based on same calibrated sensor, alignment, water amount, airtight fermenter, exact known brew size, etc.).
+1. Measure the activity of the yeast as CO2 escape the fermenter by a digital sound detector giving blops pr. min (BPM) and Sum BLOP(pt)/L). .
 2. Repeats temperature and Gravity from TILT into cloud.
 3. Hence, Send all data to the cloud in a easy way (BPM, Sum BLOP(pt)/L, Temperature, Gravity and color of TILT in use).
 The software sends to Ubidtos, Brewfather and Brewersfreind if you enter the url or Token in captive portal mode.
 4. It can control a 2-channel Relay to control a heat and cool source based on the temperature reading of the TILT every 2 min, hence, slow-working heating actor should be used (I used a 30W reptile heating mat).
-5. BETA: Estimate of “reduction in gravity” (rG) can be calculated from the Sum BLOPS(pt)/L based on complex model taking pressure and temperature data into account.
-In this way the Bubble-Logger emulates a PLAATO, but need user interaction for creating polynomial to translate into a real SG estimate.

 ![alt text](https://github.com/kbaggen/Sound-Bubble-Logger-and-Temperature-controller-for-TILT/blob/master/pic/SBL4TILT_outcome.png)
 https://web.brewfather.app/share/vcbmFVVWhc2ZLq